 In addition to the Air University (AU) Board of Visitors, the college has three other advisory bodies.
-Advisory body members are selected from the CCAF system and also include appointed members from the civilian sector.
+Advisory body members are selected from the CCAF system.

 Affiliated Schools Advisory Panel

 The panel provides a forum for addressing issues of mutual concern to both the Community College of the Air Force and the affiliated schools.
 The panel meets at least annually to review and recommend actions concerning CCAF affiliated school polices, administrative procedures and affiliation requirements; and encourages participation in the CCAF system.
 The panel consists of representatives from technical and specialized training, enlisted professional military education, command-sponsored schools, AFRC, ANG and Headquarters AETC staff.
 The panel serves the best interests of CCAF students and protects the CCAF system by ensuring schools support affiliation requirements.